New year’s intention setting (or why I couldn’t walk into my office)

 The office after…

-But of course it doesn’t mean I’ve mastered all (no, no).
-And there are parts of my life (I call them my ADHD compartmentalisation zones) which bear all the hallmarks of my historically chaotic self (albeit ring-fenced so they don’t directly impact on daily life).
+But I’ve not mastered it all!
+And there are parts of my life (I call them my ‘ADHD compartmentalisation zones’) which bear the hallmarks of my historically chaotic self (except I’ve learned to ring-fence them so they don’t impinge on daily life).

-And, I got there.
-I cleared the office space.
-And I’m literally writing this from a clear desk, in a clear room, surrounded by containers, drawers, and files - that are labelled clearly, and where everything has a place.
+And…I’m now writing this from a clear desk, in a clear room, surrounded by containers, drawers, and files that are labelled, and where everything has a place.

 Happy new year xx